Eric LeVine, Eating for Optimal Health

 Starting at age 11, Eric had shown an interest in foodservice when working as a chef’s helper for a caterer.
 Fanning that spark, Eric’s grandfather sent him to France, at the age of 14, to work and learn under Chef Jean Louis at La Maison in Lyon.
 Eric would go on to train with Chef Giovanni Brunello in Florence and Chef Lee Ho in Tokyo.
 Even with years of kitchen experience under his belt, Eric chose to pursue a formal education at The Culinary Institute of America.

 Following his graduation, Eric’s career took off.
 He worked with David Burke ’82 at The River Café, became chef de cuisine at the Marriot Marquis in New York City, and formed his own catering company on Long Island.
 At the age of 31, Eric was happy with his life and career when he received devastating news—cancer.
 In fact, Eric has battled five different cancers over the past 10 years.
-“I’ve always thought that I could beat whatever came my way,” Eric says.
+“I’ve always thought that I could beat whatever came my way,” says Eric, executive chef/partner at Mr. Crabby’s Craft Kitchen & Bar and owner of EXO Consulting.
 “That’s the upbringing I had—to fight.
 Every chef I’ve worked for and all the chef-instructors at the CIA taught me you never give up, you never give less than the best you can give.
 For 10 years, I think the biggest thing that kept me going was my love of cooking, of creating new experiences and new flavors for people.”

 Just three weeks before he was scheduled to compete on the Food Network show Chopped, Eric, then executive chef at Montammy Golf Club in Alpine, NJ, got the news that he had a rare type of acute adult leukemia.
 Despite this setback, Eric forged forward.
 He reported to the studio after a day of radiation treatment, battling both fatigue and nausea.
 Despite this, Eric’s skill and passion carried him through.
 He came out on top, winning the $10,000 prize.